aragon/connect/docs/advanced/app-connectors.md

 From the point of view of a consumer of your connector, the resulting object will be a function that can get used to connect an app.

 For example, this is how app authors can initiate a connection to the Voting app.
-In this example, `connectVoting` got returned by the implementation of `createAppConnector()` of the Voting connector:
+In this example, `connectVoting` got returned by `createAppConnector()`:

 ```js
 import connect from '@aragon/connect'